tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Using backScripts

-To make the script of an object available to any other handler in
+To make the script of an object available to any other handler:
-LiveCode:

 	insert script of card "Library" into back